 The hidden gem of Glasgow: the Southside has much to offer from incredible architecture to amazing eateries.

 Fritha Costain, National Trust For Scotland

 As a historic neighbourhood in its own right, the South has plenty to offer for those in search of attractions full of heritage and history.
-Between spring and autumn, you could begin with the Govan Stones at Govan Old Parish Church, a set of 31 carved stones dating from the 9th to the 11th centuries (the church is open to visitors between the 1st of April and the 31st October, visit their website for opening times).
+Between spring and autumn, you could begin with the Govan Stones at Govan Old Parish Church, a set of 31 carved stones dating from the 9th to the 11th centuries (the church is currently closed for the winter and will re-open to the public in the springtime; visit their website for opening times).
 Every sculpture in this collection is special, but the standout piece is undoubtedly the Govan Sarcophagus, a richly decorated burial monument that is one of the finest examples of its age.
 It’s no wonder that the Govan Stones were voted as Scotland’s top archaeological attraction in 2017!